Inside No. 9: Production and development

 A live special in October 2018 received particular praise for its unusual and creative format.
 The episode, described as "astonishingly bold and ambitious" by reviewer Sean O'Grady, appeared to suffer technical difficulties within its first 9 minutes of broadcast.
-The difficulties, including the continuity announcer's voiceover, were in-fact part of the programme's plot, which centred on the premise that the studios in which the episode were being filmed were haunted.
+The difficulties, including the continuity announcer's voiceover, were in fact part of the programme's plot, which centred on the premise that the studios in which the episode was being filmed were haunted.
 Around 20% of the audience reportedly switched off before the deception became apparent.
-The plot included a number of features playing with the live format, including Shearsmith and Pemberton watching the live broadcast, and Shearsmith sending a Tweet during the show.
+The plot included a number of features playing with the live format, including Shearsmith and Pemberton watching the live broadcast, and Shearsmith sending a tweet during the show.

 The sixth series aired in 2021, followed by a seventh series in 2022.
 After the finale, the BBC announced that they had commissioned two further series of the show, bringing it to nine series.
 Series 8 premiered on 22 December 2022 with a Christmas special, with the remaining five episodes airing from April 2023.

 In December 2022, it was revealed that Inside No. 9 would stop after its ninth series.
 Pemberton said: "We feel it is a good time to pause Inside No. 9 after we finish filming season 9 next year [...]
 We're not saying it's over for good [...] but we won't be looking to make any more episodes for the time being."
 The ninth and final series began airing in May 2024.

 A one-hour documentary, Inside No. 9: The Party's Over, aired on BBC One on 22 December 2024.
 The documentary gave a behind-the-scenes look at filming the last ever series, plus interviews with cast and crew from the nine series.

 In January 2025 Pemberton and Shearsmith wrote and starred in a West End stage play based on the series, titled Inside No. 9 Stage/Fright.
 The play was directed by Simon Evans and ran at the Wyndham's Theatre, London until April, before embarking on a UK tour in the autumn.
-In November 2025, it was announced that it would return to London for a final time, with 6 more shows at the Hammersmith Apollo in January 2026.
+In November 2025, it was announced that it would return to London for a final time, with six more shows at the Hammersmith Apollo in January 2026.